Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 5 Mei 2025 06.24.19 UTC
+- WIB: Senin, 5 Mei 2025 09.09.02 UTC
-- WITA: Senin, 5 Mei 2025 07.24.19 UTC
+- WITA: Senin, 5 Mei 2025 10.09.02 UTC
-- WIT: Senin, 5 Mei 2025 08.24.19 UTC
+- WIT: Senin, 5 Mei 2025 11.09.02 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: nature
+Kategori: inspirational